shreyash708/EXP-10-CALLING-OF-VALUE/README.md

 # Title : Pointer Operations (Call by value and Call by reference)

+# Tools :

-Tools : VS Code and C++ compiler
+VS Code and C++ compiler

+# Aim:

-Aim:To study and implement Pointer Operations (Call by value and Call by reference)
+To study and implement Pointer Operations (Call by value and Call by reference)

-Theory:
+# Theory:

 # Call By Value :